-The situation may not have been initially handled in a very timely, apologetic, or transparent manner, but social media and a viral video soon made this inevitable.
+United Airlines may not have handled the situation in a very timely, apologetic, or transparent manner — at least, not initially — but social media and a viral video soon made this inevitable.

 If United overbooks my flight, will I be ‘volunteered’ off the plane?
 Can I count on United to get me to my destination on time?

 And these are just the milder concerns from people who haven’t given much thought to the doctor’s perspective in the debacle.